songqun/speedup-aarch64-cpu/README.md

 # speedup-aarch64-cpu
-a computing kernel implementation in ML inference framework aiming at theoretical limit
+A computing kernel implementation in ML inference framework aiming at theoretical limit on ARMv8 CPU in single thread.